 Bullets

 Bullets can be applied using default Styles in MS Word documents.
 The Styles are named {List Bullet}, {List Bullet 2}, {List Bullet 3}, etc. Each Style has different left indents that can be used to line up with the text above.
-The only modification to the Style is [11 points after] (unless single spacing is desired) and [widow/orphan control].
+The only modification needed to the default Style is [11 points after] (unless single spacing is desired) and [widow/orphan control].
 See page Ex1-3 of this document for more detailed instruction on bullets.

 List Items